lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example6/README.md

 # Example 6: Using dynamic groups to derive large "subset" groups

+This example use case is related to whenever the need exists to set up a set and disjoint set of sub-group configurations required for any playbook and corresponding roles (e.g., client/server configurations).

+Basically / put simply, whenever there is the following conditions:

+1) a large group A, and
+2) a very small/finite subset group B within A, and
+3) the need exists to have a 3rd group C which is the difference of A - B = C, and
+4) the need to maintain the configuration state for group C in group_vars/groupC.yml format

 Many use cases require network-specific servers/fixtures/assets to be setup for to serve/enable clients for network groups within an enterprise.
 Some examples with servers within networks serving clients machines in the respective networks fitting this use case: